Adopted October 4, 2007 Amended January 16, 2009, September 26, 2013, September 23, 2014, September 28, 2018, and September 24, 2019

 The independent audit report required by Subsection (1) above;

-The investment income record of the Authority for the fiscal year; and
+The investment income record of the Corporation for the fiscal year; and

 V. Annual Review